Azure/enterprise-azure-policy-as-code/Docs/policy-assignments-csv-parameters.md

 * `policyType`,`category`,`displayName`,`description`,`groupNames`,`policySets`,`allowedEffects` are optional and not used for deployment planning.
 They assist you in filling out the `<env>Effect` columns.
 The CSV file is sorted alphabetically by `category` and `displayName`.
 * `<env>Effect` columns must contain one of the allowedValues or allowedOverrides values.
 You define which scopes define each type of environment and what short name you give the environment type to use as a column prefix.
 * `<env>Parameters` can contain additional parameters.
 You can also specify such parameters in JSON.
 EPAC will use the union of all parameters.
 * `nonComplianceMessages` column is optional.
-The documentation script does not generate this columns.
+The documentation script does not generate this column.

 > [!NOTE]
 > Additional columns are allowed and ignored by EPAC.